jens-markussen/GadeSolverApp/README.md

 ## Download directly

-Instead of building it yourself, you may download `GadeSolverApp.jar` directly from Releases without clonining the repository.
+Instead of building it yourself, you may download `GadeSolverApp.jar` using this [direct link](https://github.com/jens-markussen/GadeSolverApp/raw/main/GadeSolverApp.jar) from the repository without cloning it.

 ## Install Java